Beyond Point Estimates: Distributional Uncertainty in Machine Learning Performance Evaluation: Experiments and Validation

-The conclusion from the real data use cases remains largely consistent with the findings from the simulations.
-For sample sizes up to 25, it seems reasonable to choose a maximum confidence level of 0.9 due to the reduced precision associated with larger interval lengths at higher confidence levels.
-While semiparametric bootstrap intervals can offer useful insights even with small sample sizes, this comes at the cost of longer \ac{ci} estimates.
 It is important to emphasize that checking the minimum sample size requirements for nonparametric \acsp{ci} provides valuable information about the quality of the bootstrap intervals that can be expected.
 Upper quantiles (beyond 75\% level) can be estimated more reliably than lower quantiles (below 25\% level).
 Note that this asymmetry is reflected in the minimum sample requirements in Table~\ref{table:min-sample-size-np-asymptotic-CI}.

-Analogously to the discussion of the normality distribution for the simulated data, goodness-of-fit tests (Lilliefors and Shapiro-Wilk) are computed for the empirical data as well.
-Thus, the \pvals are calculated for all samples that are drawn from the large empirical distributions.
-Thereby, the \pvals are in the same order as for the simulated data.
-Note that this compatibility with the normal distribution is further supported by the fact that the behavior of the \acsp{ci} estimates closely aligns with the simulation results for the normal distribution (compare location area of the boxplots in Figures~\ref{fig:real-data-CI-emp-coverage}, \ref{fig:real-data-CI-avg-length} with location of normal distribution in simulation results in Figures~\ref{fig:simulation-emp-coverage}, \ref{fig:simulation-avg-length}).
+A useful observation is that the \ac{ci} for the mean (orange) produces short intervals with little variation.
+This is not surprising because the sample mean as estimator tends to stabilize quickly under quite general conditions and the normality assumption for the $t$-interval may be violated here.
+However, the application of goodness-of-fit tests (Lilliefors and Shapiro-Wilk) to the samples from the different empirical distributions show that normality cannot be strongly rejected.
+The $p$-values are mainly in the range of 0.2–0.25, with many around 0.5 or higher.
+This result is due to the small sample sizes ($n=10$ or $n=15$), which are compatible with many distributions, including the normal distribution.
 A single exception here are the samples in the CIFAR10 use case from the left-skewed distribution in Figure~\ref{fig:experiments-classification-cifar10} (yellow color).
 In this experiment, SGD is used as optimizer in connection with hyperparameter optimization.
 The \pvals of these small samples that are generated from this distribution are mainly below 0.1.
 With growing sample size ($n=25, 50$) these \pvals tend to zero and the normality property would be rejected.
+However, for larger samples ($n=25$ or $n=50$), the CLT ensures that the $t$-interval behaves like an approximate interval that no longer depends on strict normality but only requires a sufficiently large sample size.

+The bottom line so far: For sample sizes up to 25, it is reasonable to choose a maximum confidence level of~$0.9$ due to the reduced precision associated with larger interval lengths at higher confidence levels.
+While semiparametric bootstrap intervals can offer useful insights even with small sample sizes, this comes at the cost of longer \ac{ci} estimates.
+Especially with small samples, the $t$-interval for the mean provides a reasonable way to describe some aspects of the unknown distribution while accounting for uncertainty already.